sqshq/piggymetrics/README.md

 In this project, I use `native profile`, which simply loads config files from the local classpath.
 You can see `shared` directory in [Config service resources](https://github.com/sqshq/PiggyMetrics/tree/master/config/src/main/resources).
 Those config files are shared with all applications in cluster.
 For example, when Statistics-service requests it's configuration, Config service will response with `shared/statistics-service.yml` and `shared/application.yml` (which is shared between all client applications).

 ##### Client side usage
-Just build Spring Boot application with `spring-cloud-starter-config`.
+Just build Spring Boot application with `spring-cloud-starter-config` dependency.
 That's it.

 Now you don't need any embedded properties in your application.
 Just provide `bootstrap.yml` with application name and Config service url:
 ```yml